AP Style: How to Use Ellipses

 In the example above, the omission may mislead readers to believe that a different person named Anne Hathaway is being discussed.

 Ellipses may also appear in literature and less formal writing to denote incomplete thoughts.
-In such cases, an ellipsis may indicate a pause, a trailing off or something purposefully left unsaid.
+In such cases, an ellipsis in writing may indicate a pause, a trailing off or something purposefully left unsaid.

 - You wouldn’t expect the captain of a battleship to be so … cute.